javed0211/Javed_Khan-SSEAIRTRICITY/SSEAIRTRICITY/README.md

 - AllureGenerate Task - Generates an Allure report.
 - PowerShell Task - Attaches an Allure report.
 - PublishBuildArtifacts Task - Publishes build artifacts.

+## Videos And Images
+---
+The framework is designed to capture videos during runtime and take screenshots whenever there is a test case failure.
+The videos can be played on any modern web browser.